 Trains in Granada

 The high-speed train (AVE) connects Granada to Madrid, Barcelona and Málaga, all of which have international airports.
-However, there is also the option of the Talgo, which is slower but cheaper.
+However, there is also the option of the Talgo, which is cheaper.

 Granada is connected to all provincial capitals by bus.
-It’s quite a lot slower but be quite enjoyable, too.
+The road certainly may be enjoyable, too.

 Packing for a trip to Granada before traveling Granada

-Distances are short in Granada and walking is definitely worthy.
+Distances are short in Granada (Granada Tours) and walking is definitely worthy.
 One of the most attractive aspects of the city is its cobbled streets.
 To enjoy a wander, it’s best you to pack comfortable footwear, whether that’s sandals or trainers, with a good ankle fixing system and a non-slip rubber sole.
 If you’re thinking of going up to the Albaicín, Sacromonte or the Alhambra, you’ll come across various hills, some of which are quite steep.
 The best thing to do is to carry a kit containing water and sun protection if you’re coming in summer.

 Transport in Granada

 We’d suggest you forget about the car, but, if you do come by car, the ideal thing to do is to park on the outskirts or in the car park provided by your accommodation and rely on public transport.
 The best areas for parking are around the Parque de las Ciencias, the Facultad de Bellas Artes and the Hipercor Department Store.
 These are connected by public transport; both metro and bus.
 You can then start your routes around Granada from here.

-As we mentioned, the distances are relatively short and it’s easy to get from A to B. The majority of the hotels are within accessible distance from the historic centre, Tourist Information Centres and of course, our Customer Service Centre-Shop, where we’ll be more than happy to help you.
+As we mentioned, the distances are relatively short and it’s easy to get from A to B. The majority of the hotels are within accessible distance from the historic centre, Tourist Information Centres.

 Another part of Granada’s magic can be found in its streets and squares.
 You’ll find surprises from the ground up to the rooftops.
-Walking around Granada is always a treat for your senses, as we tell you every day during our premium small group guided tours in Granada.
+Walking around Granada is always a treat for your senses.
+But if you prefer to take the public transport, these are the options you have.